-My corpus will consist mainly of Middle High and Early New High German Easter and Passion plays from late C14th to C16th, most of which are accessible in (printed) scholarly editions.
-I will extract staging information from the plays’ paratexts as well as relevant contexts, especially of those plays where church buildings or staging spaces (for which they were conceptualized and in which they were performed) are known or can be inferred from historical sources; in single cases these historical buildings or urban open spaces are still ‘intact’.
-This material will be the starting point from which I can create a probabilistic model – an analogy – of the performance space using 3D-modeling (Allen et al. 2016).
-Further, I will make use of a VR engine (UNREAL Engine), following a set of pre-preparations, to re-enact single scenes or entire plays.
+My corpus will consist mainly of Middle High and Early New High German Easter and Passion plays from the late C14th to C16th, most of which are accessible in (printed) scholarly editions.
+I will extract staging information from the plays’ paratexts as well as relevant contexts, especially of those plays where church buildings or staging spaces (for which they were conceptualized and in which they were performed) are known or can be inferred from historical sources, in single cases these historical buildings or urban open spaces are still ‘intact’.
+This material will be the starting point from which I can create a probabilistic model – an analogy – of the performance space using 3D modelling (Allen et al. 2016).
+Further, I will use a VR engine (UNREAL Engine), following a set of pre-preparations, to re-enact single scenes or entire plays.

-Since we know very little about the How of performing a medieval religious play but can infer quite a lot of information from spatial setting and artistic motion sequences and patterns, the modelling of the performances, the audience-performer-interaction and especially the multiple setting will have to be experimental.
+Since we know very little about the How of performing a medieval religious play but can infer quite a lot of information from spatial settings and artistic motion sequences and patterns, the modelling of the performances, the audience-performer-interaction and especially the multiple setting will have to be experimental.
 The following questions serve a heuristic function:

-(3) Given the great number of text lines per play and taking into account the aforementioned considerations, I believe that the manuscripts do not provide ‘the text as it was to be performed’ but rather serve as a complete compilation of possible scenes related to a specific Holiday of which a stage director had to pick those scenes he deemed relevant and fitting for a concrete performance within the spatial, physical, and time constraints of the location.
+(3) Given the significant number of text lines per play and taking into account the aforementioned considerations, I believe that the manuscripts do not provide ‘the text as it was to be performed’ but instead serve as a complete compilation of possible scenes related to a specific Holiday of which a stage director had to pick those scenes he deemed relevant and fitting for a concrete performance within the spatial, physical, and time constraints of the location.